 Fridge Logic: Futurians needed to bring 1992 era humans along in their mission to 1944... why exactly?
 They do everything themselves anyway and they already know from that book where they can find Godzillasaurus.

 Narm: The film has the most terrible acting from the English actors in the Heisei series, aside the rest of it.
 Especially with the American GIs in the World War II sequence.
 The acting was so bad, it fits the "So Bad, It's Good" territory.
 The English version, especially the English version has this in effect as well, for some reason dubbing over the English-speaking actors as well with even worse acting.

 "Take that, you dinosaur!"

 The English version contains one of the most bizarre statements ever.
 After seeing Godzilla kill King Ghidorah, some of the characters watching the battle notice Godzilla is starting to walk towards the city.
-In response one of the characters shouts "would you look at the size of that thing, its not going to be friendly".
+In response, Prof. Mazaki shouts "Just look at that thing!
+It's not going to be friendly to us!".
 This suggests that he believes that if something is large in size, it's instantly evil.
 He's right about Godzilla not being friendly, but still, such a nonsensical statement is strange.

 Most scenes with M-11, especially whenever he runs.